2joephillips/2joephillips.github.io/_posts/2015-05-21-kataday-turkey-countdown.md

 ---
+layout: post
 title: 'Kataday &#8230; Turkey Countdown'
-layout: post
-permalink: /kataday-turkey-countdown/
-categories:
+author: Joseph
+tags:
   - KataDay
   - Test Driven Development
+published: false
 ---
 In honor of one of my favorite countdowns, [Slapsgiving][1], we will do a modified NASA Countdown, but call it Turkey Countdown for today&#8217;s KataDay and add a splash of <a href="http://en.wikipedia.org/wiki/Test-driven_development" target="_blank">TDD </a>for extra effort.